Followers

 Forts of Futility?

 It is an axiom that forts are built to fall.
-A determined and sometimes lucky attacker will always prevail despite the earth, stone, wood, mortar, and sweat invested.
+A determined and sometimes lucky attacker will always succeed despite the earth, stone, wood, mortar, and sweat invested.
 The forts of the north were no exception.
-Despite their strategic positioning, excellent defensive terrain, and expansive land for an attacker to control, they all fell.
+Despite their strategic positioning, excellent defensive terrain, and large land areas for an attacker to control, they all fell.
 But does that mean they were a failure?
-Like minefields, forts are not meant to stop an enemy but to dictate his actions by channeling his forces, slowing his advance, and forcing a reckoning.
-And despite their flaws, the forts of the north, over decades of wars and strife, served as places to be reckoned with.
+Like minefields, forts are not meant to stop an enemy but to influence his actions by channeling his forces, slowing his advance, and forcing a confrontation.
+And despite their flaws, the forts of the north, over decades of war and strife, served as formidable targets.

 Guns of Ticonderoga

-I recommend that anyone interested in the fascinating history of the region visit these locales.
-They are surrounded by some of the most breathtaking scenery in the United States.
-Today, the mountains and waterways are home to charming villages, picturesque farms, and numerous activities to enjoy while pondering the bravery and sacrifice of early Americans, both Native Americans and colonists.
+I suggest that anyone interested in the captivating history of the region visit these sites.
+They are set amidst some of the most stunning scenery in the United States.
+Today, the mountains and waterways host charming villages, scenic farms, and a variety of activities to enjoy while reflecting on the courage and sacrifice of early Americans, including both Native Americans and colonists.